-3.3 SYSTEM SOFTWARE
+3.4 SYSTEM SOFTWARE

-- .1 Load PLC system with appropriate program, fully tested and approved as part of the software FAT. - .1 Any changes made to the software after the FAT must be submitted for review and approval of the Contract Administrator. - .2 Any issues identified on site must be communicated to the Contract Administrator.
-Approval is required prior to making any modifications. - .3 The Contractor is reminded that this facility is critical to operation of the City's wastewater pumping station.
+- .1 Load PLC system with appropriate program, fully tested and approved as part of the software FAT. - Any changes made to the software after the FAT must be submitted for review and approval of the Contract Administrator.

+.2 Any issues identified on site must be communicated to the Contract Administrator.
+Approval is required prior to making any modifications.

-3.4 CHECKLISTS, FORMS, AND REPORTS
+3.5 CHECKLISTS, FORMS, AND REPORTS